 Attractors are spirals caused by positive feedback loops.
 It basically means that when something is working, you will do that again the next time.
 Some of our behavior is so “well” working, that we don’t really think about it anymore.
 At this point, this behavior could be called habits.
 We don’t really think about wearing clothes in the morning, because wearing them seems to be working quite well.
 Everybody has habits, attractors, in their daily life.
 Without attractors we would wake up in the morning and have no idea what to do.
 However, attractors could be stable or unstable.
 If you feel like you need to wake up every morning at 8AM, this is quite a strong attractor.
 If you wake up every morning at a different time, this attractor is quite unstable.
 Having attractors is great because they provide stability and order in your life, reducing the entropy.
 However, when you have too many strong attractors, you have less conscious control of behavior.
 With a few strong attractors it is easier to control and change your behavior easily.
 I try to have a few attractors, identify those and accept them for what they are now.
 I play with variation of behavior to make my attractors less stable and be more in control.
 Furthermore, I try to embrace new experiences as they develop my system an give me different perspectives and thus change attractor states.
 Read more about habits, attractors and how to change them here.

 To a certain limit, I have control over my behavior.
-I chose the things I pay attention to and on which subject I want to zoom into (develop myself).
+I choose the subjects I pay attention to and I want to zoom into (develop myself).
 Everyone has a certain perspective and is zoomed into a certain subject that he or she likes.
 When you start to zoom in, the details of this subject start to emerge.
 For example, when you zoom into a cell with a microscope, you’ll see the details emerge in front of your eyes.
 When you start to study law school, you see the detailed laws and conditions emerge in front of your eyes.
 Without zooming into something, you aren’t aware of all the details.
 But when you follow a branch, the paths will split, and sub-branches will emerge, like a fractal structure.
 But the cool thing is, it is your choice to zoom into the area’s you like and be immersed in the things you desire.
 Watch this video of me at the Quantified Self conference on “The fractals of life” or read this short story on the paths to the infinite.

 One consequence of the fractal zoom, is that we all live in our own world where we tend to amplify the things we are zoomed into.
 The result of this that we have a bias to neglect the areas we are not aware of.
 For example, many of us neglect the sewage and electricity grids below our feet but they are one of the most important objects for our current existence.
 We all think earth is the most important planet, but there are millions of other planets across the universe.
 Being aware of this, makes me appreciate the things I was (previously) not aware of and took for granted.
 When you realize there are many things that exist which you are not aware not, it could make you curious, grateful and amazed.
 Personally, I love to talk to people who are completely different from me and are worried about completely different things.
 Read more about your reality here. and this one about scale-free worlds in the mind.